czyczk/auto_music_info/README.md

 - Add a dropdown to select a text language on the keyword page.
 - Different font (and fallbacks) for different text languages.
 Support customization via JSON config.
-- Check blank queries of the keyword page.
+- [x] Check blank queries of the keyword page.
-- Check illegal characters in queries of the keyword page.
+- [x] Check illegal characters in queries of the keyword page.
+- [x] Add the ability to extract music info for the selected search result entries and a page to show the extracted info.
+- Fix: SearchResultPage: checkbox states not preserved after switching left or right or scrolling down.

 ### Milestone 2